reactjs/react.dev/content/docs/hooks-overview.md

 }
 ```

-The [array destructuring](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Destructuring_assignment#Array_destructuring) syntax let us give different names to the state variables we declared by calling `useState`.
+The [array destructuring](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Destructuring_assignment#Array_destructuring) syntax lets us give different names to the state variables we declared by calling `useState`.
 These names aren't a part of the `useState` API.
 Instead, React assumes that if you call `useState` many times, you do it in the same order during every render.
 We'll come back to why this works and when this is useful later.

 #### But what is a Hook?